Jeffrey-Chung/cloud-resume-challenge-jeffrey-chung/README.md

 <h1>2.
 HTTP </h1>

 Used ezcv portfolio website for this part, full repo <a href="https://github.com/Jeffrey-Chung/personal_github_page" target="_blank">here</a>

 <h1>3.
 CSS </h1>

 Used ezcv portfolio website for this part, full repo <a href="https://github.com/Jeffrey-Chung/personal_github_page" target="_blank">here</a>

 <h1> 4.
 Static Website </h1>

+All required folders and files for the website will be uploaded to an S3 bucket created via Terraform (with or without GitHub Actions).

 <h1> 5.
 HTTPS </h1>